syncfusion-content/wpf-docs/wpf/Radial-Gauge/Annotations.md

 #Annotations support in SfCircular Gauge

 SfCircularGauge supports annotations, which allows you to mark the specific area of interest in circular gauge.
 You can place custom views as annotations.
-The text and images also can be added by using `Annotations` property.
+The text and images can also be added by using `Annotations` property.

-## Setting view annotation
+## Setting a view annotation

-When the annotation allows you to place custom elements, a gauge can be initialized to the element, and this can be used to place the annotation in another gauge.
+When the annotation allows you to place the custom elements, a gauge can be initialized to the element, and this can be used to place the annotation in another gauge.
 The Following properties are used to customize the Annotations:

-* `Angle` : Used to place the View at the given Angle.
+* `Angle` : Used to place the view at the given angle.
-* `Offset` : Used to move the View from the center to edge of the circular gauge.
-The value should be range from 0 to 1.
+* `Offset` : Used to move the view from the center to edge of the circular gauge.
+The value should be ranges from 0 to 1.

 The following code is used to create the Annotations.